What is Capacity Utilization?

 Economic Significance of Capacity Utilization

 If demand in the market increases, it will raise the capacity utilization rate, but if demand decreases, the rate will fall.
-Economists use capacity utilization as an indicator of inflation pressures.
-A low capacity utilization rate will result in an increase in price inflation because there are excess capacity and insufficient demand for the output produced.
+Economists use the rate as an indicator of inflation pressures.
+A low capacity utilization rate will result in a decrease in price because there are excess capacity and insufficient demand for the output produced.

-Another indicator of the capacity utilization rate is how well the different factors of production are being used.
-Economies with a capacity ratio of less than 100% can significantly boost production without affecting the associated costs.
+Economies with a capacity ratio of much less than 100% can significantly boost production without affecting the associated costs.

 Many capitalist economies face high excess capacity rates, and economists use the rate as an argument against capitalism, stating that resources are not as well allocated as they could be.
 However, regardless of economic conditions, there will never be full capacity utilization as inefficiencies in resource allocation always exist in an economy.